renanmakoto/askMeAnything/README.md

 # askMeAnything
-A website for asking and getting random answers developed in class.
+A website for asking and getting random answers developed for practising.

 You may access the web application through the link below: